ollilappalainen/places/README.md

 ## Installation

 Run API
+  * copy the .env-example file and rename it as .env, then fill it with your local database settings
+  * Run 'composer install'
+  * Run 'php artisan migrate' or 'php artisan migrate --force' if needed to migrate database
   * Run 'php artisan serve' in the api root directory
   * Client http request uses locally URL 'http://127.0.0.1:8000/api/'